PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

 7. A `Proposal Version` contains a set of `Proposal Field Values`.
 These are the responses that were provided by the `Applicant`.
 8. A `Proposal Field Value` contains a response to a given `Application Form Field`.
 Some fields might allow multiple responses, which is why we provide a `position`.

-The thinking is that when a new proposal is being written, a Grant Management System could ask the PDC "is there any pre-populated data we should use for this organization?"
+The thinking is that when a new proposal is being written, a Grant Management System could ask the PDC "is there any pre-populated data we should use for this changemaker?"

 PDC would then: